 Non-porous flooring is a good option as it prevents contaminants from seeping through, making it easier to clean and avoid damage.
 You could opt for vinyl composition or ceramic tiles for your flooring.
 If you are looking for something that looks appealing you could go with non-porous sealants like Dur-A-Flex that is durable, sanitary, and easy to maintain.

 Will my damaged carpet get covered by insurance?

 Some policies do cover accidental damage, and other companies cover some or the entire cost for crime scene cleaning.
 Contact your agent and find out what your current policy covers and what would be your next best policy option.

 How does biohazard cleaning work on semi-porous materials?

 Wood, plastic, concrete, fall under the semi-porous category and are known to be stain resistant.
-But theses materials are not bacteria resistant.
-Hence when the surface is highly contaminated and the damage is beyond repair, we at Biosite Cleanup recommend removal of such materials for safety reasons.
+But these materials are not bacteria resistant.
+Hence when the surface is highly contaminated and the damage is beyond repair, we at Biosite cleanup recommend the removal of such materials for safety reasons.

 Is there a need to hire services of a professional cleaning company?